marcuscraske/build-tv/README.md

 Systems other than the Raspberry Pi 2 can be supported, refer to each daemon individually for any notes regarding compatibility.
 If not stated, it should be assumed cross-platform support is available for that specific application or/and library.

+## Setup a New Raspberry Pi
+1. Install Debian Wheezy onto SD card.
+2. Boot-up Pi, expand file-system, enable SSH, set hostname.
+3. Edit the ``hosts_inventory`` file located in the ``deploy`` directory.
+Change ``pi2-team-example`` to the hostname, where referenced, and change ``ansible_ssh_user`` to ``pi`` (or default sudo user available with SSH for Pi).
+4. Run `deploy_full_noproxy.sh` or ``deploy.sh`` for a full installation.
+5. The Pi should reboot as apart of the deploy process, setup complete!

+Although the above process should be that simple, don't hesitate to contact me or raise an issue if you encounter any problems.
+This process should work for any version of the Raspberry Pi, however the LED strip drivers are only compatible with the Raspberry Pi 2.
+However these drivers can be downgraded for backwards support.

 ## To-do...
-Possible features to explore:
+- Improve documentation
-- More efficient polling for a cluster of build TVs, perhaps through either multicasting or master/slave architecture.
+- Explore more efficient polling for a cluster of build TVs, perhaps through either multicasting or master/slave architecture.
-- Voice recognition and control using Google Speech API (if even possible / security risks); refer to JARVIS project.
+- Explore voice recognition and control using Google Speech API (if even possible / security risks); refer to JARVIS project.